 During spring and fall (autumn), daytime temperatures tend to be between 20°C (60°F) and 25°C (77°F), which we believe is pretty much perfect cycling weather!

-It is possible to do this tour in July and August, but you should bear in mind that it can get very hot.
-Daytime temperatures above 30°C (85°F) are common.
+It is also possible to do this tour in July and August, but you should bear in mind that it can get hot during the middle of the day, so fairly early starts are recommended.

 Can I extend the tour?